 Ready?
 Let’s get into it.

-Wet Charged - maintenance free vs. Dry Charged Car Battery: Definition
+maintenance free vs. Dry Charged Car Battery: Definition

 First, it’s helpful to understand our wet and dry charged batteries and their functionality.